nguyenvinhlinh/nguyenvinhlinh.github.io/_posts/2022-06-28-How-to-install-ssl-for-nginx-with-ssls.com?.md

 - SSL
 - Nginx
 categories: SSL
-seo_description:
+seo_description: Installing SSL certificate with SSLs.com
 seo_image:
-comments: false
+comments: true
 ---
-In this post, I would like to introduce a way to quickly setup SSL certificate for any website with `ssls.com`.
+In this post, I would like to introduce a way to quickly setup SSL certificate for any website with [https://www.ssls.com/](https://www.ssls.com/)

 ## Step 1: Generate private key and certificate signing request (csr).